 Lemon Cake

-I put my foot in this lemon cake recipe y’all.
-You will never taste another one this tender and moist.
-Like seriously the texture is everything.
-Then I double up the lemon with both lemon zest and lemon so you know you are gonna taste lemon for reals.
-Finally I balance the citrus with a cream cheese frosting that has a bit of zing too.
-It’s a straight up hit boos.
+I put all the lemon flavor in this lemon cake recipe, y’all.
+It has four layers of lemon sponge with a cream cheese frosting that’s bowl-lickin’ good.
+You will never taste another lemon cake this tender and moist, boos.
+Like seriously, the texture is everything!
+I also doubled up the lemon with both lemon zest and lemon extract, so you know you are gonna taste lemon for reals.
+Get into it.

 This post may contain affiliate links.
 Read our disclosure policy.